Skip to content

 API Gateway supports Server Name Indication (SNI) during an SSL handshake over a VPC link integration.

-The workaround for the execution failed error is to set insecureSkipVerification to true in the integration's tlsConfig object:
+To resolve this issue, run the following update-integration AWS CLI command, and set insecureSkipVerification to true in the integration's tlsConfig object:

 Note: Replace EXAMPLE-REST-API-ID and EXAMPLE-RESOURCE-ID with your values.